 The older man might need medication for weeks or months to deal with complications.
 The young girl, an athlete, might be better equipped to handle rigorous physical rehab in the weeks and months ahead.

-Medical professionals need to carefully evaluate each individual to develop treatment plans to help them heal while minimizing their risk of re-injury.
+Medical professionals must carefully evaluate each individual to develop treatment plans to heal while minimizing their re-injury risk.
 The same is true when patients need help recovering from addiction.

 What Happens in 30-Day Inpatient Drug Rehab

 Regardless of the duration, a quality drug treatment program should provide the following:

 - A formal assessment that evaluates your medical history, the substance(s) abused, and the severity of your addiction

 - The development of a customized treatment plan to meet your needs

 - Assistance with withdrawal symptoms during the detoxification period